-The Social Security Administration (SSA) recently published a new Social Security Ruling (SSR), known as SSR 19-4p, involving headaches, which will take effect on August 26, 2019.
+The Social Security Administration (SSA) published a new Social Security Ruling (SSR), known as SSR 19-4p, involving headaches, which took effect on August 26, 2019.
 This SSR involves primary headaches, such as migraines, rather than secondary headaches stemming from stroke, hypertension, neck injury, etc. It also provides guidelines on how to fully prepare a case involving a primary headache through the 5-Step Sequential Evaluation.

 Include Clear Documentation During Step 2